Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

-Under certain distortion measures, significant simplifications can be made.
-The quadratic distortion measure is an important special case of difference distortion measures since it is used in many practical systems\footnote{As mentioned earlier, our proofs for the JSCMUD and JSCMMD problems rely only on weakly typicality instead of strong typicality, thus the result can be easily extended to the continuous sources and channels with continuous alphabets and unbounded distortion measures under the technical condition that for each source $S_i$, for all letters $\hat{s}_i\in\hat{\mathcal{S}}_i$, $\Expt d(S_i-\hat{s}_i)<\infty$.
-This condition assures that the asymptotically small decoding error probability does not cause significant change in the distortion behavior.
-This condition is not uncommon in source coding, see e.g., \cite{Wyner:78}; we shall refer to it as ``bounded expected distortion" condition.}.
-The main result of this section is given for this case, which shows that a separation-based scheme is approximately optimal, universally across all distortion values, for the quadratic distortion measure.
+For certain distortion measures, significant simplifications can be made.
+The next result states that a separation-based scheme is approximately optimal, universally across all distortion values, for the quadratic distortion measure where the source alphabet and the reconstruction alphabet are reals\footnote{Our proofs for the JSCMUD and JSCMMD problems rely only on weak typicality instead of strong typicality, thus the result can be extended to the continuous sources and channels with continuous alphabets and unbounded distortion measures under the technical condition that for each source $S_i$, for all letters $\hat{s}_i\in\hat{\mathcal{S}}_i$, $\Expt d(S_i,\hat{s}_i)<\infty$.
+This ``bounded expected distortion" condition \cite{Wyner:78} assures that the asymptotically small decoding error probability does not cause significant change in the distortion behavior.}.
 Note that the sources need not be Gaussian.